 After posting about it on my Insta Story, a friend reached out and told me that her gynecologist actually told her to use this solution because of all the yeast infections that she was having.
 That said, it is in fact a thing but be sure to get your doctors opinion.
 Frankly, I've put much harsher sh*t near and (sometimes) in my vagina so there was little fear of any potential risk.
 But, safety always comes first so do what you've got to douche.

-Meanwhile, my vagina and I will be sipping peroxide cocktails once a month for the rest of the summer.
+Meanwhile, my vagina and I will be sipping hydrogen peroxide douche cocktails once a month for the rest of the summer.

 Featured image by Adene Sanchez/Getty Images.